arkershaw/sitecheck/README.txt

 	Enchant, pyenchant (spelling)
 	dnspython, pyopenssl (domain check)

-	*The version of pytidylib in PyPI is not yet updated for Python 3 so easy_install or pip will not install the latest version.
+	*The version of pytidylib in PyPI is not yet updated for Python 3 so easy_install or pip will not install the required version.
 The source is available here:

 	https://github.com/countergram/pytidylib/